Minato007/web-dev/README.md

 # Welcome
-This repository consists of projects on HTML, Javascript, ReactJS, Redux.
+This repository consists of projects on HTML, Javascript, ReactJS, Redux